 A seasoned Unity developer and Certified Trello Archivist™, Andrew is quick on the draw when it comes to wrangling code bases, production schedules, and ethernet cables.
 Legends say he once held together a demo through gale force winds, but the only other witness was in VR.

 Formerly an Owlchemy intern (circa The Early Days), Carrie brings her unique style of art and ‘Witt-iness’ to the table, directing and refining the elusive Owlchemy Charm™.
 She has an in-depth knowledge of cat culture and a Deep Appreciation of emojis, which is useful… sometimes?
 Fun fact: Carrie’s spicy food tolerance exceeds most sane humans.

 Scholars have debated Graeme’s actual job description since the late 12th century, but before being a code wizard and speed demon at Owlchemy, legend has it Graeme was once an artist.
 Fun fact: 8 pairs of sunglasses is Graeme’s current on-face record.

-Senior 3D Artist & UV King
+Expert 3D Artist & UV King

 John ensures all of our artistic assets contain the much needed yet pesky and elusive third dimension.
 Fun fact: John is possibly the only human on earth enamored by the process of UV mapping.